A chronology of key events:

 2012 May - Ugandan Army captures senior LRA commander Caesar Achellam in a clash in the Central African Republic, one of the nearby states in which the remaining band of LRA troops operates.
 Uganda says this is a major breakthrough, billing Achellam as a top LRA strategist.

 Tens of thousands of refugees cross into Uganda, fleeing fighting in DR Congo.

-2012 July - UN accuses Uganda of seinding troops into DR Congo to fight alongside the M23 rebel movement, a charge Uganda denies.
+2012 July - UN accuses Uganda of sending troops into DR Congo to fight alongside the M23 rebel movement, a charge Uganda denies.

-2012 November - Uganda announces its intention to withdraw its forces from UN-backed international missions, in particular Somalia, the Central African Republic and DR Congo, in response to UN accusations that Uganda is arming Congolese rebels.
+2012 November - Uganda announces its intention to withdraw from UN-backed international peacekeeping missions in response to UN accusations that Uganda is arming Congolese rebels.